 A variety of cysts can appear within the pituitary gland.
-Although some pituitary tumors can have cystic components, most cysts are not true tumors.
-The most common cyst is a Rathke’s cleft cyst (RCC); others include arachnoid cysts, pars intermedia cysts and epidermoid cysts.
+Some pituitary tumors have cystic components.
+But most cysts are not true tumors.

 - Visual deficits